scottpreston/angular-starter/README.md

-# angular-starter - WORK IN PROGRESS...
+# Angular-Starter - WORK IN PROGRESS...

-A starter project for introducing people to Angular w/TypeScript.
+An introduction to modern JavaScript, TypeScript and Angular4 (latest at the time of publishing).

 # 1. The Basics